 - Post Graduate Diploma in UI Design and Development

-Eligibility, syllabus and fees
+Eligibility, syllabus, and fees

 When it comes to eligibility for a UI/UX course, the bar is set relatively low.
 It is because of high demand and low supply, which also provides aspirants from other fields to migrate to UI UX.
-Candidates who want to pursue a UI/UX course need to pass their Senior Secondary from a recognised board.
+Candidates who want to pursue a UI/UX course need to pass their Senior Secondary from a recognized board.
 They can come from any stream, that is irrespective of applying for admission in a UI/UX course.
-Similarly, candidates should complete their graduation from a recognised university for PG admissions in a UI/UX course.
+Similarly, candidates should complete their graduation from a recognized university for PG admissions in a UI/UX course.